jasp-stats/jasp-desktop/Resources/Help/analyses/principalcomponentanalysis.md

 ### Output
 ---
 #### Principal Component Analysis
-Component Loadings:
-- Variables: The first column shows all the variables included in the analysis.
-- PC (1, 2, 3, ...): This column shows the variable loadings on the components.
-- Uniqueness: The percentage of the variance of each variable that is not explained by the component.

-Component Correlations:
-- The correlation between the principal components.

 Chi-squared Test:
 The fit of the model is tested.
 When the test is significant, the model is rejected.
 Bear in mind that a chi-squared approximation is unreliable for small sample sizes.
 REFERENCE (also for EFA)
 - Model: The model obtained from the principal component analysis.
 - Value: The chi-squared test statistic.
 - df: Degrees of freedom.
 - p: P-value.

+Component Loadings:
+- Variables: The first column shows all the variables included in the analysis.
+- PC (1, 2, 3, ...): This column shows the variable loadings on the components.
+- Uniqueness: The percentage of the variance of each variable that is not explained by the component.

+Component Characteristics:
+- Eigenvalues: The eigenvalue for each selected component
+- Proportion var.: The proportion of variance in the dataset explained by each component
+- Cumulative: The proportion of variance in the dataset explained by the components up to and including the current component.

+Component Correlations:
+- The correlation between the principal components.

 #### Path Diagram
 - PC: The principal components are represented by the circles.